Labour power: The reproduction of workers

 This understanding, however, only captures the sense in which the reproduction of labour power comes at no cost to capitalists, like the reproduction of ecological conditions, but unlike the reproduction of, say, machine bolts and plastic wrap.
 Elites and governments have always sought to actively intervene or mediate in the process of the reproduction of labour power, through family legislation, laws regulating sexual conduct, medical provisions, education policies, and housing policies.
 Such interventions always carry an economic cost, but that cost can be socialized or forced upon workers themselves, especially women.
 In these areas of civil society, there has been a constant battle between conservatives, social reformists and radicals.

 Marxist-Feminists have argued that in reality, household (domestic) labour by housewives which forms, maintains and restores the capacity to work is a large "free gift" to the capitalist economy.
 Time use surveys show that formally unpaid and voluntary labour is a very large part of the total hours worked in a society.
 Markets depend on that unpaid labour to function at all.
 Some feminists have therefore demanded that the government pay "wages for housework".
 This demand conflicts with the legal framework of the government in capitalist society, which usually assumes a financial responsibility only for the upkeep of "citizens" and "families" lacking other sources of income or subsistence.

 Other social scientists have tackled this issue from a supercapitalist perspective.
-Economist Shirley P. Burggraf’s parental dividend concept proposes the replacement of existing government payments to the elderly based on an individual’s payroll tax contributions (e.g. US Social Security), with a new system granting retirement benefits proportional to the income of one’s own children.
+Economist Shirley P. Burggraf's parental dividend concept proposes the replacement of existing government payments to the elderly based on an individual's payroll tax contributions (e.g. US Social Security), with a new system granting retirement benefits proportional to the income of one's own children.
 Such a system could theoretically introduce a return on investment for reproductive labor, thereby incentivizing the care and rearing of children.

-The role of the state
+State management of labour relations

 The state can influence both the value and price of labour-power in numerous different ways, and normally it regulates wages and working conditions in the labour market to a greater or lesser extent.
 It can do so for example by: